- About UHD

 - Student Life

-Course work leading to this bachelor's degree provides the student with strong communication and analytical skills.
-This is accomplished
+Course work leading to a UHD College of Public Service Bachelor of Science in Criminal Justice degree provides the student with strong communication and analytical skills, accomplished through:

 |CJ 1301||Crime, Law, and Society|

 |CJ 2302||The Criminal Court System|

 |CJ 2303||The Correctional System|

 |CJ 33xx or CJ 43xx||3 hours of upper-level Criminal Justice courses|

 At UHD, the College of Public Services offers several different types of scholarships.

 IMPORTANT: Scholarship recipients MUST notify the UHD Financial Aid Office

 The total of each student's financial aid package, from all sources, cannot exceed the cost of attendance by the University.
 If a student receives a scholarship, whether it is from the college or from a private source, he or she must notify the Financial Aid Office.
 The University is required to review each student's financial package to make sure that it does not exceed the cost of attendance.
 In many cases, the University is able to include scholarship or grant funds without adjusting any other aid, thus increasing the total amount of each financial aid package.
 However, sometimes the University has to reduce or replace another form of aid.
 In that case, an attempt is always made to reduce or replace any loans offered to students first.
 We strongly encourage each student to explore all scholarship opportunities as a valuable means to help finance his or her college education.

 At UHD, the Criminal Justice Department designed its field experiences (also known as internships) to help students gain experience within a criminal justice agency while incorporating that experience with academic training.
 Click here for more information